APTEKA

 proud people; it would be shameful if they were to take a gift without

+any reason.
 It was not the last

 time we would see this man.
 After